- How to Choose Cheese for Pizza

 This order allows the cheese to get enough heat to melt and brown.

-Mozzarella is often used, although some also like parmesan, cheddar, provolone, etc. However, some variants have the cheese after the toppings.
+Mozzarella is often used, although some also like parmesan, cheddar, provolone, etc. However, some variants have cheese after the toppings.

 Do not be afraid to experiment if you want!